Timeshare scammers milked over $40,000 from Montgomery County man

 The victim and police say the scam artists are professionals, using banks here in the United States and overseas to make victims feel more comfortable, and let their guard down.

 "I said emphatically, 'No out of pocket fees correct?'
-And he said, 'Yes.'"
+And he said, 'Yes,'" recalled Ken.

 The man on the other end of the line said his name was Richard Wells.
 He even offered up a passport.